Fox Chase Finds that Lung Cancer Patients Respond to Erlotinib Following Cetuximab Therapy

 Both cetuximab (Erbitux) and erlotinib (Tarceva) inhibit the epidermal growth factor receptor (EGFR) and the assumption has been that once a patient progresses on one EGFR inhibitor they will not respond to another EGFR inhibitor.
 The new data suggests that may not be the case.

-“Just because a patient received and progressed on one EGFR inhibitor doesn’t necessarily mean they will not derive clinical benefit from another one,” says Hossein Borghaei, DO - Chief, Thoracic Medical Oncology, medical oncologist at Fox Chase.
+“Just because a patient received and progressed on one EGFR inhibitor doesn’t necessarily mean they will not derive clinical benefit from another one,” says Hossein Borghaei, DO - Chief, Thoracic Oncology; Director, Lung Cancer Risk Assessment, medical oncologist at Fox Chase.
 “And for patients who don’t have a lot of treatment options, we think this is a good thing.
 It gives them one more drug to try when their disease is progressing.”

 To find out if patients whose disease is no longer controlled by cetuximab can respond to erlotinib, Borghaei and colleagues examined the treatment and clinical outcomes for a subgroup of patients who had participated in a Fox Chase clinical trial that tested a combination of carboplatin, paclitaxel and cetuximab as first-line treatment for advanced non-small cell lung cancer.
 Out of 53 patients who had participated in that trial, the investigators identified 15 individuals who had received erlotinib during subsequent therapy.